Cloven/vagrant-freebsd/README.md

 You can now package the box by running the following on your local machine:

     vagrant package --base <name-of-your-virtual-machine> --output <name-of-your-box>

+There a `./package.sh` script in the repo to do the packaging.

 ## Credits